-Pitru Paksha (Sept.
-24 to Oct.
-8, 2018) is a period when Hindus offer prayers their ancestors, especially through food offerings called ‘Shraadha’.
+Pitru Paksha (20th of September, 2021 which is a Monday and it will end on the 6th of October 2021 which is a Wednesday) is a period when Hindus offer prayers their ancestors, especially through food offerings called ‘Shraadha’.

 According to the Hinduism, the body is destructible but a soul is eternal.
 It can neither be created nor can be destroyed.
 Lord Krishna in Bhagwat Gita says, “for the soul there is neither birth nor death at any time.
 The soul is unborn, eternal, ever existing and primeval.
 It is not slain when the body is slain.”
 The Pitra Paksha rites liberate a soul from the vicious circle of life and death and it attains salvation.
 The Shraddha of Pitra Paksha involves oblations to three preceding generations by taking their names and also by taking name of the family tree or Gotra.